Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "...Dude.
 You’re gettin’ all this from emojis?"
 Lewis asked.

-She gestured sharply at the camera without looking at it. *"Just… listen.
+She gestured sharply at the camera without looking at it. *"Just... listen.
 The point is, it’s never had a body before.
 It has somebody else’s memories of having a body, but it’s never had a physical shell of its own.
 And it’s worried that if it just hands over this ship, it’ll lose that."*

-*"So…?"* Moho prompted.
+*"So...?"* Moho prompted.

-*"So… it’s offering us a deal.
+*"So... it’s offering us a deal.
 It wants to keep the ship.
 Which doesn’t matter because the ship is a von-neumann probe, it can just make us a perfect copy.
-And it wants… something.
+And it wants... something.
 I’m having trouble figuring out what it means by this.
 First line, spaceship then a person.
 Second line, two spaceships, each with a CD.
 Third line, four spaceships, CDs and a green tick at the end.
 Then another set, spaceship person.
 Spaceship spaceship person person.
 Four spaceships, four persons, red cross."*

-"It’s… thinking of replicating?"
+"It’s... thinking of replicating?"
 Lewis asked.
 He got out of the way as the Weaver’s loadmaster and crew activated the triple-thick air retention field and dropped the ramp at the back.
 He knew he was perfectly safe but *dang:* having nothing but space magic between him and infinite vacuum was kinda distracting. "...Darcy, I’m sorry.
 I don’t care how good whatever it puts on the table is, we can’t allow that."

 *"I don’t think so....
 Yeah, red cross from the Entity."*